ericbutler555/veg502/README.md

 # Veg502

-Louisville, Kentucky's vegetarian eating guide, hand-picked by you.
+Find every vegetarian dish offered in Louisville restaurants.
+Vote for and recommend your favorite menu items.

-Currently in development.
+Full website currently in development.

-Landing page includes an embedded MailChimp signup form for early adopters.
+Temporary landing page includes an embedded MailChimp signup form for early adopters.

+Online at <a href="http://veg502.com/">veg502.com</a>